Snowy Range Summer Theatre back with both virtual and in-person offerings

 The title of Snowy Range Summer Theatre’s first production of the year feels quite appropriate for the COVID-19 era.

-“All in the Timing” is an award-winning show featuring six unique one-act comedies, covering seemingly normal topics, such as first dates, to the more out-there, such as monkeys with typewriters.
+“All in the Timing” is an award-winning show featuring six unique one-act comedies, covering seemingly normal topics, such as first dates, along with the more “out there,” such as monkeys with typewriters.
 Director Anne Mason said she got onboard as a continuing effort to strengthen the relationship between her company, Relative Theatrics, and the University of Wyoming.

 This particular production was of interest to Mason because she’d previously directed another show by the same playwright, David Ives, so she was familiar with the dramatist’s writing style.
 She’d only seen one of the six one-act plays performed, but she was excited to get a deeper look at the work as a whole.